 - Open Settings.

-- Tap on Guided Access (located within the Learning section).
+- Tap on Guided Access (located in the General section – scroll down)

 - Turn the switch to ON.